 Rock stacking may create an alluring image, however many insects and mammals head under rocks to live, reproduce or escape predators, so when you move a rock, you might destroy a home.
 So encourage your readers to leave things as they found them, and to try and not disturb things.

-If you are writing about wildlife, the Department of Environment, Land, Water and Planning lead on wildlife welfare, so your questions may be best directed to them.
+If you are writing about wildlife, the Department of Energy, Environment and Climate Action (DEECA) lead on wildlife welfare, so your questions may be best directed to them.